 Endurance offers six coverage tiers, including a plan called Select Premier that’s uniquely designed to suit the needs of high-mileage vehicles with up to 150,000 miles on the odometer.
 The Select Premier plan covers major systems including your engine, transmission, drive axles, air conditioning and select electrical components.

 Endurance also offers the industry’s best benefits package, which is another reason it ranks highly on our list of the best extended warranty companies for used cars.
 Roadside assistance, trip interruption coverage and rental car reimbursement are all included for the duration of your warranty.
-Plus, the provider throws in a year of Endurance Elite Membership, which gives drivers perks like free key fob and tire replacements, identity theft recovery services, a personal concierge and more.
+Plus, the provider throws in a year of Endurance Elite Benefits, which gives drivers perks like free key fob and tire replacements, identity theft recovery services, a personal concierge and more.

 Endurance provides sample contracts and free, online quotes.
 For a full look at this provider, read our complete Endurance warranty review.